Sorry, you need to enable JavaScript to visit this website.

 Introduction

 This guidance is to support you in preparing for your online exam this year.
 It will provide you with all the information you need before, during and after the exam, and will give you the best opportunity to understand the online platform before the exam day.
 This will help to limit your chances of experiencing any issues on the day.
-It is really important that you take the time to read and apply all the information in this document before taking the exam.
+It is important that you take the time to read and apply all the information in this document before taking the exam.

 When will the exams be held?